spraphul/blog/_posts/2020-03-29-quarantine.md

 ![skj](https://www.gannett-cdn.com/presto/2020/03/13/USAT/2e79fc5f-d2ad-4a62-8d02-e23bfd0b7600-RectThumb_SocialDistancing.png)

 It is, without a doubt a very difficult time for the human race.
-While being in qurantine is absolutely needed and difficult for some, if we use the time doing the things we loved and did not have time to look at them lately and managing our schedule smartly, we can end up being happy and productive despite not being in the usual zone.
+While being in quarantine is absolutely needed and difficult for some, if we use the time doing the things we loved and did not have time to look at them lately and managing our schedule smartly, we can end up being happy and productive despite not being in the usual zone.

 ## Stay Distant, Stay Clean, Stay Safe